 Audited courses do not count towards enrollment requirements.

 J-1 degree-seeking students who wish to have concurrent enrollment must first meet with an ISSS advisor.
 Requests will be evaluated on a case-by-case basis.

 The Access and Accommodations Center (AACE)

-At Georgia State, international students and domestic students receive access to the same services and resources to support access and accommodations.
-The Access and Accommodations Center serves students with:

-disabilities that substantially alter a major life activity.
+At Georgia State University, international students and domestic students receive access to the same services and resources to support access and accommodations.
+The Access and Accommodations Center serves students with physical, learning, sensory, psychological disabilities that substantially alter a major life activity.

 Examples of major life activities include, but are not limited to:

 - thinking and learning

 It is important to note that many students have non-visible disabilities such as diabetes, arthritis, HIV/AIDS, depression and other conditions.
 The Access and Accommodations Center (AACE) is committed to providing access to campus resources and opportunities to allow students with disabilities to obtain a quality educational experience at Georgia State.